 Sound Mixer instructs actors on how to remove lavaliere mics, and sanitizes them.

 Actors change out of wardrobe, preferably in a single-person occupancy changing room.
 PD places any wardrobe supplied by the production in a secure bag to be laundered if used again.
-If actors need to remove their masks, the changing room becomes a Zone A space.
+If actors need to remove masks, the changing room becomes a Zone A space.

 Each department should clean equipment during wrap.